n-adams/DynaBomber/README.md

 - Removed point and click control and VR code
 - Created new input method to limit movement to cardinal directions only
 - Finished up movement and rotation code.
+- Added second player and inputs for second player